Continuous Quality Improvement (CQI) in Student Equity

 At the completion of this module Learners will:

-- Understand what is meant by Continuous Quality Improvement (CQI) in the context of student equity evaluation and the SEHEEF.
+- Understand what is meant by Continuous Quality Improvement (CQI) in the context of student equity evaluation.

 - Understand when (for what activities/programs) and why CQI should be used in student equity evaluation.